pytorch/captum/README.md

 scores to each input feature with respect to the second target output.
 ```
 ig = IntegratedGradients(model)
-attributions, delta = ig.attribute(input, baseline, target=1)
+attributions, delta = ig.attribute(input, baseline, target=1, return_convergence_delta=True)
-print('IG Attributions: ', attributions, ' Approximation error: ', delta)
+print('IG Attributions: ', attributions, ' Convergence Delta: ', delta)
 ```
 Output:
 ```
-IG Attributions:  tensor([[0.1556, 0.3011, 0.0416],
+IG Attributions:  tensor([[0.0628, 0.1314, 0.0747],
-                          [0.0447, 0.1302, 0.3223]])
-Approximation Error: 2.980232238769531e-07
+                          [0.0930, 0.0120, 0.1639]])
+Convergence Delta: tensor([0., 0.])
 ```
-The algorithm outputs an attribution score for each input element and an approximation error that we would like to minimize.
+The algorithm outputs an attribution score for each input element and a convergence delta that we would like to minimize.
+If we choose not to return delta, we can simply not provide `return_convergence_delta` input argument.
+The absolute value of the returned deltas can be interpreted as an approximation error for each input sample.
 It can also serve as a proxy of how much we can trust the attribution scores assigned by an attribution algorithm.
 If the approximation error is large, we can try larger number of integral approximation steps by setting `n_steps` to a larger value.
 Not all algorithms return approximation error.
 Those which do, though, compute it based on the